 - Sunscreen or sun protection

-- Hygiene items including toilet paper, trowel, Ziploc bag, toothbrush, toothpaste, and body wipes.
+- Personal hygiene items including normal toiletries like toilet paper, trowel, Ziploc bag, shaving razor, toothbrush, toothpaste, and body wipes.

 - Lip balm with SPF avoids lips cracking and becoming dry.

 - Biodegradable soap is also used to wash dishes and clothes (when necessary).

 - Battery pack to recharge batteries or pack fresh batteries.

 - Bug spray (or bear canisters if you are in bear country)